ktaylor63/southeast/site/content/news/ultralight-migration-leads-20-endangered-whooping-cranes-into-georgia.md

 “I hope all Americans appreciate this monumental and inspiring project to save this species for future generations,” said Cindy Dohner, the U.S. Fish and Wildlife Service’s Southeast Regional Director.

 A public flyover is planned at San Marcos de Apalache State Park in St. Marks, Florida.
-For more information, call St. Marks National Wildlife Refuge at (850) 925-6121, or visit: [http://www.operationmigration.org_Field_Journal.html](http://www.operationmigration.org_Field_Journal.html&linkname=Operation Migration).
+For more information, call St. Marks National Wildlife Refuge at (850) 925-6121, or visit [Operation Migration's Field Journal](http://operationmigration.org/InTheField/?n=field-journal-operationmigration).
 Another event is planned at Dunnellon Airport, in between Crystal River and Ocala, Florida.
 For more information on that event, call (352) 563-2088 x213

 There are now 85 migratory whooping cranes in the wild in eastern North America -- including the first whooping crane chick to hatch in the wild in Wisconsin in more than a century.
 One crane from an earlier cohort was recently shot and killed in Indiana.